dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 ## Prerequisites

-* EF Core is itself implemented as a [.NET Standard 2.0](/dotnet/standard/net-standard) library.
-This means that you can use it on applications that target any .NET implementation that supports .NET Standard 2.0, or on other .NET Standard 2.0 libraries.
+* EF Core is a [.NET Standard 2.0](/dotnet/standard/net-standard) library.
+This means that EF Core requires a .NET implementation that supports .NET Standard 2.0 to run.
+It can also be referenced by other .NET Standard 2.0 libraries.

-* To develop apps that target .NET Core, always install the [.NET Core SDK](https://dotnet.microsoft.com/download).
-You can also use a development environment that supports .NET Core, like Visual Studio, Visual Studio for Mac, or Visual Studio Code.
-Check [Getting Started with .NET Core](/dotnet/core/get-started) for more details.
+* For example, you can use EF Core to develop apps that target .NET Core.
+This requires the [.NET Core SDK](https://dotnet.microsoft.com/download) and optinially a development environment, like Visual Studio, Visual Studio for Mac, or Visual Studio Code.
+For more information, check [Getting Started with .NET Core](/dotnet/core/get-started).

 * You can use EF Core to develop applications that target .NET Framework 4.6.1 or later on Windows, using Visual Studio.
 The latest version of Visual Studio is recommended.
-If you want to use an older version, like Visual Studio 2015, make sure you [upgrade the NuGet client to version 3.6.0](https://www.nuget.org/downloads), which is aware of .NET Standard 2.0 compatibility.
+If you want to use an older version, like Visual Studio 2015, make sure you [upgrade the NuGet client to version 3.6.0](https://www.nuget.org/downloads) to work with .NET Standard 2.0 libraries.

-* In practice, different .NET implementations besides .NET Core and .NET Framework have different runtime limitations that may affect how well they support EF Core.
+* EF Core can be used with other .NET implementations like Xamarin and .NET Native, but in practice those have runtime limitations that may affect how well they work with EF Core and your app.
 For more information, see [.NET implementations supported by EF Core](xref:core/platforms/index).

-* Finally, make sure an [EF Core database provider](xref:core/providers/index) is available that supports the combination of database, .NET implementation, and operating system targeted by your application.
+* Finally, different database providers have different requirements regarding database engine versions, .NET implementations, and operating systems.
+Make sure an [EF Core database provider](xref:core/providers/index) is available that supports the right envinroment  for your application.

 ## Get the Entity Framework Core runtime

-To add EF Core to an application, install the NuGet package for the database provider you want to use.
+To add EF Core to an application, you install the NuGet package for the database provider you want to use.

 You won't need to install the in-memory and SQL Server providers if you are building an ASP.NET Core application.
 Those providers, as well as the EF Core runtime, are included in current versions of ASP.NET Core.